 Walking route

-Sneak into the androne, the smallest alley in the village.
-It is a vestige of the establishment of the church, at the time when its construction had sacrificed part of the houses located on its route.
-In summer, look up, a magnificent bougainvillea reveals its branches over the wall and offers its colorful flowers to the view of curious onlookers.
+Slip into the androne, the smallest alleyway in the village, immediately to the right as you leave the church.
+It's a remnant of the church's original location, when its construction meant sacrificing some of the houses along its route.
+In summer, look up: a magnificent bougainvillea will unfurl its branches over the wall, offering its colorful flowers to the curious.

 On the right, take rue du quai, it will reveal the walls of the old convent of the Sisters of Nevers (17th century), the Maison Lautier with its corbelled floor under which painted closoirs are visible.
 Then take a break under the hall, a precious witness to the architecture of the Middle Ages.